ParaStation/psmpi/mpich2/modules/libfabric/prov/efa/docs/efa_rdm_protocol_v4.md

 This chapter describes the extra features and requests of protocol v4.

-### 4.1 RDMA read based data transfer (RDMA read)
+### 4.1 RDMA-Read based data transfer (RDMA Read)

-The extra feature "RDMA read based data transfer" (RDMA read) was introduced together with protocol v4, when libfabric 1.10 was released.
+The extra feature "RDMA-Read based data transfer" (RDMA read) was introduced together with protocol v4, when libfabric 1.10 was released.
 It was assigned ID 0.

 It is defined as an extra feature because there is a set of requirements (firmware,